Gadoof/Gadoof/reverse_shell_playbook.md

 stty rows 38 columns 116 (run on victim)
 ```
 Note: you'll want to run the second command with numbers from the first command, so you're setting the victim's shell size to your local kali machine's shell size.
-This helps prevent wordwrap from distorting and will help other tools like nano and vim work as expected.
+This helps prevent wordwrap from distorting the shell and will help other tools like nano and vim work as expected.

 You should now have a fully functional shell, where even sending a ^C (Ctrl + C, normally intended to stop processes) won't cause the shell to die.